-The first section of this Chapter sets out the seven principles of the Hazard Analysis and Critical Control Point (HACCP) system.
-The second section provides general guidance for the application of the HACCP system and the third section describes its application in 12 successive steps (Diagram 1), while recognizing that the details of application may vary and a more flexible approach to application may be appropriate depending on the circumstances and the capabilities of the food business operation.
+In the second part of this document, Section 17 sets out the seven principles of the HACCP system.
+Section 18 provides general guidance for the application of the HACCP system and Section 19 describes its application in 12 successive steps (Annex II, Figure 1), while recognizing that the details of application may vary and a more flexible approach to application may be appropriate depending on the circumstances and the capabilities of the food business operation.
 The HACCP system, which is science-based and systematic, identifies specific hazards and measures for their control to ensure the safety of food.
 HACCP is a tool to assess hazards and establish control systems that focus on control measures for significant hazards along the food chain, rather than relying mainly on end-product testing.
 Development of a HACCP system may identify the need for changes in processing parameters, in processing steps, in manufacturing technology, in end product characteristics, in method of distribution, in the intended use or in the GHPs applied.
 Any HACCP system should be capable of accommodating change, such as advances in equipment design, processing procedures or technological developments.

 HACCP principles can be considered throughout the food chain from primary production to final consumption, and their implementation should be guided by scientific evidence of risks to human health.
-Although it is not always feasible to apply HACCP at primary production, some of the principles can be applied and may be incorporated into good practices programmes (e.g. Good Agricultural Practices (GAPs), etc.).
-It is recognised that implementation of HACCP may be challenging for some businesses.
+Although it is not always feasible to apply HACCP at primary production, some of the principles can be applied and may be incorporated into good practices programmes (e.g. GAPs, etc.).
+It is recognized that implementation of HACCP may be challenging for some businesses.
 However, HACCP principles can be applied flexibly in individual operations, and businesses may use external resources (e.g. consultants) or adapt a generic HACCP plan provided by the competent authority, academia or other competent bodies (e.g. trade or industry associations) to the specific site circumstances.
 As well as enhancing food safety, implementation of HACCP can provide other significant benefits, such as more efficient processes based on a thorough analysis of capability, more effective use of resources by focusing on critical areas, and fewer recalls through identification of problems before product is released.
 In addition, the application of HACCP systems can aid review by competent authorities and promote international trade by increasing confidence in food safety.

 The successful application of HACCP requires the commitment and involvement of management and personnel and the knowledge and/or training in its application for the particular type of food business.
-A multi-disciplinary approach is strongly recommended; this multi-disciplinary approach should be appropriate to the food business operation and may include, for example, expertise in primary production, microbiology, public health, food technology, environmental health, chemistry and engineering, according to the particular application.
+A multi-disciplinary approach is strongly recommended; this multi-disciplinary approach should be appropriate to the food business operation and may include, for example, expertise in primary production, microbiology, public health, food technology, environmental health, chemistry, and engineering, according to the particular application.